Great Britain

-Great Britain is an island in the North Atlantic Ocean off the north-west coast of continental Europe, consisting of the countries England, Scotland and Wales.
+Great Britain is an island in the North Atlantic Ocean off the north-west coast of continental Europe, consisting of the countries England, Scotland and Wales making up most of the United Kingdom.
 With an area of 209,331 km2, it is the largest of the British Isles, the largest European island, and the ninth-largest island in the world.
 (Note: The political definition of Great Britain – that is, England, Scotland, and Wales combined – includes a number of offshore islands such as the Isle of Wight, Anglesey, and Shetland, which are not part of the geographical island of Great Britain.
 Those three countries combined have a total land area of 228,948 km2.)
 It is dominated by a maritime climate with narrow temperature differences between seasons.
-The island of Ireland, with an area 40 per cent that of Great Britain, is to the west – these islands, along with over 1,000 smaller surrounding islands and named substantial rocks, comprise the British Isles archipelago.
+The island of Ireland, with an area 40 per cent that of Great Britain, is to the west.
+These islands, along with over 1,000 smaller surrounding islands and named substantial rocks, comprise the British Isles archipelago.

 Connected to mainland Europe until 9,000 years ago by a land bridge now known as Doggerland, Great Britain has been inhabited by modern humans for around 30,000 years.
 In 2011, it had a population of about 61 million, making it the world's third-most-populous island after Honshu in Japan and Java in Indonesia, and the most populated island outside of Asia.

 The term "Great Britain" can also refer to the political territory of England, Scotland and Wales, which includes their offshore islands.
 This territory, together with Northern Ireland, constitutes the United Kingdom.